loganrooks/mcp-vector-database/memory-bank/mode-specific/debug.md

 - **Context**: Testing `try...except` blocks around `await` calls where the awaited async function needs to raise an exception.
 - **Usage**: Use `@patch('path.to.async_func', new_callable=AsyncMock)` or ensure the mock is async.
 Set the `side_effect` directly to the exception instance: `mock_async_func.side_effect = MyException("Error message")`.
 The `AsyncMock` handles raising the exception when the mock is awaited.
 Avoid complex wrappers like `AsyncMock(side_effect=MyException(...))` unless needed for more advanced scenarios.
 Ensure test assertions only check behavior relevant to the error path (e.g., return value, logs), not steps that are skipped due to the exception.
 - **Effectiveness**: High (Resolved `test_call_grobid_extractor_api_request_error` failure).
+### Tool/Technique: `write_to_file` for Corruption Repair - [2025-05-01 21:51:43]
+- **Context**: Resolving widespread file corruption (syntax errors, structural damage) caused by failed partial modification tools (`apply_diff`, `insert_content`).
+- **Usage**: When partial fixes fail repeatedly or corruption is extensive, read the full file content (potentially in parts), manually reconstruct the correct code structure and logic in memory, and use `write_to_file` to overwrite the entire file.
+Requires careful analysis and reconstruction but provides a clean slate.
+- **Effectiveness**: High (Resolved Issue-ID: API-TEST-SYNTAX-CORRUPTION-20250501 twice).
 ## Debugging Tools & Techniques
 ### Tool/Technique: URL Encode Connection String Passwords - [2025-05-01 13:30:13]
 - **Context**: Database connection failures (`[Errno -2] Name or service not known`) when the password contains special characters like '@'.